pidduuu/pidduuu.github.io/docs/_posts/2024-01-12-Design-Reviews-and-Personal-Reflections.markdown

 With design coming to a close for EV5, I've certainly learned a lot about aerodynamic design and design project management.
 This post aims to recap the 3 design reviews we have had this past season and summarize the lessons learned.

 ---
-# Design Review 1: Meeting Danny
+# Design Review 1: Meeting Danny Jierian
 placeholder

 **Lessons learned:**